 - A budget for staff sickness is allocated to each academy.
 Any underspend is used to buy additional staff for interventions or resources needed. - As old contracts have come to an end, where possible, we have tested the market through research and tendering to procure services that meet our needs and provide good value for money. - We have shared resources between the academies within the Trust physical classroom resources, staffing and expertise.
-This has enabled an improved quality of service at a back office and classroom level. - We have undertaken a staffing restructure at Greenpark Academy to bring the structure in line with the other Trust academies and provide a staffing structure that is relevant for a growing role.
+This has enabled an improved quality of service at a back office and classroom level. - Trust online and virtual training has been sourced to enable greater access to relevant training across the Trust. - We have undertaken a fair value exercise to ensure that our letting charges and Nursery charges are in line with current market forces. - Following market research, the central team has moved into a new office which gives better value for money - The central team has been remodelled to be more streamlined and efficient.